vandergus/srozum-camera-tester-wiki/Operating Manual v2.9.md

 In this mode you can test accuracy of a hand held light meters or light meters built into a cameras.

+Because of the Color Correction Factor of LED, old light meters like celenium meters, photoresistors or LDR, and some photodiodes read exactly 1 stop lower.
+More modern light meters, including digital cameras, read LED lights correctly.

+Thus, to avoid confusion, in Firmware v2.9 the new "EV Shift" settings menu item was added.
+Before testing the camera or light meter you have to identify what type of photodetector it uses and set Light Source EV Shift accordingly.

+> Big thanks to Peter Woodford who did numerous tests and helped to identify behaviour of various light meters.

-Selector sets brightness of a Light Source within 5-16EV range according to selected K value.
+Selector sets brightness of a Light Source within 5-16EV range according to selected K Value and EV Shift.
 Display prompts what meter readings or camera settings could be with set level of brightness.

 In this example, K Value is 12.5 and EV Shift is 0EV, so the luminance value on a screen should be 1024 cd/m^2.
 When ISO set to 100 and apperture to F8, camera equipped with photodiode meter and calibrated to K12.5 should show speed 1/125.